MCT-master/mct-master.github.io/_posts/2019-11-25-b-team-deep.md

 excerpt: 'Well, here we are, at the end of a semester where one of the most challenging courses remain - only Rebecca Fiebrink can save us now.'
 ---

-# Gyro-synth: A Musical Instrument built with the Wekinator
+# Gyro-synth: A Musical Instrument Built with the Wekinator

 For the November 21st performance, our group trained a Machine Learning (ML) model using the [Wekinator](http://www.wekinator.org/) application to easily map a synthesizer with a mobile OSC controller.
 We used the gyroscope sensor in our phones and an FM synthesizer application that was included in the example applications provided by the Wekinator author.
 The gyroscope sensory sends three continuous data streams for the x, y, and z axes, and the FM synth had three input parameters for modulation, frequency, offset.
 The gyroscope data streams were sent directly to the IP of our PCs with the port and OSC message specified within the Wekinator program via two different OSC apps: Sensors2OSC for two of the members’ Android smartphones, and GyrOSC for the third member’s iPhone.
 The Wekinator, simply, is a software that makes the process of building a custom musical controller using ML easy and approachable (Fiebrink, 2010).